 - a.
 The command "helpcli" will provide a list of all available commands and their syntax (Note: Typing "help" will output bash shell help only and will not provide useful information). - b.
 You can scroll up or scroll down through the output by using the Page Up/Page down keys, or the arrow keys. - c.
 Type "q" (lower-case) to quit. - d.
-Pressing the up/down keys scrolls through previously typed commands. - e.
+Pressing the up/down keys scrolls through previously typed commands.

+- e.
 Commands need to be typed in all lower-case letters. - f.
-Where eth0 is the base network port and eth1 (and higher) are used with the optional Gigabit Ethernet module for multiple network interfaces. - g.
+Where eth0 and eth1 are the base network ports. - g.
 User accounts with "user" group permissions can perform "get" commands but cannot perform any "set" commands or change/reset passwords.
 Only user accounts with "admin" group permissions can perform "set" commands or change/reset password.
-Refer to "Adding/Deleting/Changing User Accounts" on page 238 for user account setup information.
+Refer to "Adding/Deleting/Changing User Accounts" on page 244 for user account setup information.